• Home

 Allan is the owner of Small Potato Photography with his studio located in Moiliili.
 He brings his technical expertise in sound and video to the museum's new event business.
 Allan is a board member of the Honolulu Chinese Jaycees.

-Tanya is the owner of Seven Eyes Consulting and brings her expertise in Events Management to the museum.
-Tanya is one of the founders of the Chamber of Sustainable Commerce.
+Tanya is the owner of Seven Eyes Consulting.
+She is with the Chamber of Sustainable Commerce.

 Imiloa is a published writer, public speaker, and movement leader.
 She has been involved with creating the museum since its inception, collaborating with her mother and giving the youth viewpoint.
 Imiloa is managing the Hawaiian Fashion Designers exhibit.